AleksaC/aleksac.me/website/_til/oom-killer-is-silent-in-kubernetes.md

 process will get killed.
 This means that if your app uses multiple processes and doesn't monitor them properly one of them might get killed without you ever knowing.

-Unfortunately there doesn't seem to be a great way for catching these events.
-If you're using prometheus, you can use node exporter to collect `node_vmstat_oom_kill` and set up alerts to let you know when a process gets OOM killed.
+If you're running kubernetes 1.24 or higher and using prometheus you can collect and create alerts on cAdvisor metric `container_oom_events_total`.
+If you're on an older version of kubernetes you can use node exporter to collect `node_vmstat_oom_kill` and set up alerts to let you know when a process gets OOM killed.
 However this will only tell you on which nodes it happened and you'd need to figure out in which container it happened (you can use `container_processes` cAdvisor metric for that).

-In addition to that, a naive implementation of the alert could add noise to your container restart alerts in situations where the process that gets killed is the main process of the container.
+In either case, a naive implementation of the alerts could add noise to your container restart alerts in situations where the process that gets killed is the main process of the container.